yuo123/CK2Editor/FormatSpec.md

   * `[VNAME]` - The user-friendly ("visual") name of the current entry
   * `[VALUE]` - The value of the current entry

-Multiple and nested value references are supported.
+Multiple references in the same field are supported.
+References inside other references will not be evaluated, but references that reference a `[VNAME]` that in itself contains a reference will be evaluated recursively.

 ##### Example
 For example, the following value reference, as the `name` attribute of a value containing a character id: